 - 4-8oz.
 Chocolate or vanilla, unsweetened almond milk

-“What (and how much) do you need to eat?”
+Next question, “What (and how much) do I need to eat?”

-As a general guideline you should be consuming a healthy balance of lean protein, carbohydrates, and fat for every meal.
-Again, the exact amount depends on your body type, activity level and your personal goals.
+Next question, “What (and how much) do I need to eat?”
+As a general guideline, you should be consuming a healthy balance of lean protein, carbohydrates, and fat for every meal.
+However, the exact amount depends on your body type, activity level and your personal goals.